Farheen-J/Go/README.md

 3. Slice
 - slice_value[startIndexIncluding: endIndexExcluding]
 - slice_value[:2] or slice_value[3:]
+- A slice has 3 attributes internally: ptr to head(head of the array), capacity and length

 4. Type Conversion in Go:
 - String to byte size: []byte("Hi there") = convert "Hi there" to slice of byte